History, tourist information, and nearby accommodation

-From the Cranfields the estate passed to the Sackville's, Earls of Dorset, and in 1701 to Sir Thomas Webster.
+From the Cranfields the estate passed to the Sackvilles, Earls of Dorset, and in 1701 to Sir Thomas Webster.
 Webster, however, spent little time at Copped Hall, preferring his other estates, and the house fell into disrepair.
 The estate was purchased by Edward Conyers in 1739.

 The Georgian mansion

-John Conyers, Edward's son, became caught up in the Palladian ideals sweeping English society in the mid-18th century, and tore down the mansion entirely in 1748 to make way for a new neo-classical house.
+John Conyers, Edward's son, became caught up in the Palladian ideals sweeping English society in the mid-18th century and tore down the mansion entirely in 1748 to make way for a new neo-classical house.
 Plans were drawn up by a trio of architects, and the new house was built on a different site.

 The house remained largely unaltered until it was sold to a wealthy industrialist named George Wythes in 1869.
-Wythes son George added a north wing, on a scale commensurate with his family's wealth and influence.
+Wythes' son George added a north wing, on a scale commensurate with his family's wealth and influence.
 However, when Ernest Wythes inherited the estate he proceeded to spend that fortune in record time.
 He enlarged the north wing, rebuilt the stables, built a stone conservatory, remodelled the interior, and stocked it with a wealth of art and furniture.

 The 1917 Fire

 Like so many temporary measures, this one became permanent.
 Ernest Wythes never rebuilt the mansion, and it was left to decay.
-The gardens were kept up, and much of the staff were kept on, but the estate never recovered from the combined effecyts of the fire and the social changes wrought by the Fiirst World War.
-For the great days of the country house were over, and the grand lifestyle to which Wythe was accustomed became a thing of the past.
+The gardens were kept up, and much of the staff were kept on, but the estate never recovered from the combined effects of the fire and the social changes wrought by the First World War.

 After Ernest Wythe died in 1949 the mansion was stripped of anything valuable and the estate was sold.
-Even the stone conservatory was destroyed by dynamiting.
+Even the stone conservatory was destroyed by dynamite.
 The new London orbital, the M25, was routed through the Copped Hall estate and it seemed that the fate of the mansion was sealed.

 The fire of 1917 left the structure of the mansion in a very poor state, but bit by bit chimneys have been stabilised, floors reinstated, and walls repaired, to the point that special group tours can be offered and the general public admitted on a limited basis to view parts of the interior.

 Copped Hall Trust Archaeological Project

-Over the past decade the CHTAP has been investigating the site of the Tudor 'Old' Copped Hall, predeccessor of the current Hall.
+Over the past decade, the CHTAP has been investigating the site of the Tudor 'Old' Copped Hall, the predecessor of the current Hall.
 These ongoing yearly digs have revealed the cellar walls, enabling experts to determine the different phases of development of the Hall over the 16th and 17th centuries.
 Another trench has revealed a curious freestanding round structure in the lower great lawn.

 Copped Hall today

-Address: Stables Courtyard, Crown Hill, Epping,
+Address: Stables Courtyard, Crown Hill, Epping, Essex, England, CM16 5HS